AseasRoa/Synchronator/README.md

 Synchronator contains a function to transform the input synchronous code into output asynchronous code that then needs to be run with another Synchronator function.

-Let's start with an example that shows how everything works under the hood:
+But let's start with an example that shows how everything works under the hood:

 ```javascript
 var Synchronator = require("synchronator")